Faculty Development Fund Grants

 Modest refreshments may be provided for seminars, workshops, and other programs so long as compliance with the university's policy is demonstrated.
 Please read very carefully the Refreshment Policy issued by Finance and Administration.
 Refreshments are arranged through campus food services.
 You will need to contact Jane Weimer, Director of Catering, at x26987.
 Chartwells will work with your food budget and discuss menu options.
 Please note that Faculty Development has no control over catering.
 Any issues must be resolved directly with the director of catering.

 For supplies or materials $99.99 and under (in total), you may purchase the items yourself and submit an Employee Voucher - Travel and Other form, with original receipts attached, to Faculty Development, EN B 106 for reimbursement.

 For items equal to or greater than $100 (in total), please complete a Purchase Requisition and submit to Faculty Development.
 Allow two to four weeks for processing.

 Sponsored activities are open to all full and part-time faculty members.
 Staff, students, and members of the greater New Haven community may be invited and should be welcome at many, if not most, events.
 Publicity about the project should include the statement, "This project is supported by a Faculty Development Grant," or similar wording.

-Publicity to faculty and administrators can be provided through Faculty Development's Weekly Calendar.
+Publicity to faculty and administrators can be provided through Faculty Development's Monthly Calendar.
 This calendar is e-published weekly during the academic year, except holiday periods and vacations.
 To place an event in the calendar, provide the necessary information to the Faculty Development by 4:00 p.m.
-Tuesday one week prior to the event.
+Tuesday one month prior to the event.
 Information may also be phoned in (ext.
 2-5358), dropped off in EN B 106, or sent by e-mail to Faculty Development, firstname.lastname@example.org.

 Evaluation of Faculty Development Projects